simonesilvestroni/howto/macOS/spotlight-tips.md

 For times when you want to find a particular file type on your Mac, Spotlight Search offers the option to modify search parameters to increase your chances of finding the correct file.
 You can do this by typing out the file name and appending “kind: format_type”.
 For example, if you want to look for a PDF file with the name “sample”, you will enter `sample kind: pdf` to find the particular file.

-## Search Items Using Natural Language
+## Search items using natural language

 Spotlight Search supports natural language search, which relies on algorithms to make sense of the words (in your queries) in the right context and serve you with relevant results accordingly.
 Using natural language, you can look up a lot of different items on your Mac.